mental689/paddict/README.md

 paddict
 =====
 A simple offline reader app for paper addicters.
-Crawling and reading papers from major venues on your own server.
+When plugged in to an Internet connection, paddict can crawl papers from public resources to their own storage.
+When turing off all Internet connections, paddict provide features for indexing and reading papers.

 ### Features